Categories

 National Government

 The government are responsible for setting national policy, published and controlled via the Department for Transport.
+Heidi Alexander is the current Secretary of State for Transport.

 Nevertheless, Boris’ government successfully oversaw the creation of Active Travel England, a new body within the DfT led by Chris Boardman and Brian Deegan (who previously worked together in Greater Manchester to create the original Bee Network).